layilin/SP23-33852/_annotations/book4.md

 151.488 Indian gardens.
 Early colonial reports from the Caribbean describe flourishing Amerindian gardens.
 Amerindians generally practiced conuco or mound cultivation, in which various plants were intercropped or cultivated together in ecologically sustainable fashion.

 151.489 Phaeacia's isle.
-Scheria, the island that Odysseus arrives at after his shipwreck, home of the Phaeacians.
+Scheria, the island that Odysseus arrives at after his shipwreck; home of the Phaeacians.
 Whether Scheria corresponds to a real place is unclear, however.

 151.492 Pomona's.
 Pomona was the Roman goddess of fruit.